-When Microsoft Access begins, you will see a

-window similar to the one shown below.
-This screen is referred to as the Backstage View.
+When Microsoft Access begins, you will see a window similar to the one shown below.

 On the left you can see the File Pane with a list which includes options to Open a recent database or create a new one.
-When you first open Access the new database option will usually be selected.
+When you first open Access the blank database option will usually be selected.
 The main screen area will show options depending on what is selected in the File Pane.
-At the moment, the New File options will be displayed allowing you to create a new blank database, or create one using one of the built-in templates.
+Template options will also be displayed allowing you to create one using one of the built-in templates.